jybantang/Phys215-202324-2/00-Intro/README.md

 I have tried [installing Julia via `brew`](https://formulae.brew.sh/formula/julia) (I work with MacOS), but recently the version is delayed (v.1.9.4) and reverted to the CLI and `juliaup`.
 You may still opt to use the `brew` and the delayed Julia version should not be a problem.

-# Julia Tutorials
+# Julia tutorials
-These links are found in the updated websites of Julialang.org and others.
-There should be no need to enroll in other resource.
-However, if you have the opportunity to access them, that’s no worry.
+Based on experience, the best go-to sites are the main references indicated in [the Syllabus](../SYLLABUS.md) especially the official Julia documentation site.

-Remember that in the end, we just wish to become Physicist who can use the computer to help us in our scientific quest.
+We wish to become physicists who can use the computer to help us in our scientific quest.
 - [Julia Documentation](https://docs.julialang.org/en/v1/)
 - [Start using Julia](https://docs.julialang.org/en/v1/manual/getting-started/)
 - [Plots Basics](https://docs.juliaplots.org/latest/basics/)